 All this means that the building is well-used and well-known to local residents.

-The Minister also attends a local Interagency Meeting, and the Church has a place on the NEtWORKS Cluster Management Group and other local Forums.
+The Minister also chairs a local Interagency Meeting, and the Church has a place on the NEtWORKS Cluster Management Group and other local Forums.
 This ensures that the churches have a distinctive voice which is heard and respected and can play a full and effective part in the life of the community – sometimes in a support role, or as a catalyst for change, or to facilitate the work of other agencies, or even to encourage new initiatives or developments.

 Stainbeck on Youtube